nicholasnbg/ca-front-test/README.md

 ### Responsiveness

-I decided to build and style this application in a desktop first way, given the nature of the content, I made the assumption that data heavy survey results would most likely be being viewed on a moniter / big screen, as opposed to a phone.
+I decided to build and style this application in a desktop first way.
+Given the nature of the content, I made the assumption that data heavy survey results would most likely be being viewed on a monitor / big screen, as opposed to a phone.
 If I had more time I would create a better looking / more responsive mobile layout.